-Igor Ashurbeyli, Director of the IOPS in Israel
+Igor Ashurbeyli, Chairman of the Board of the IOPS in Israel

 Why Society?
 An international NGO brings together people around the world irrespective of their nationality or religious denomination.
 First and foremost, it is a union of like-minded people.
 As was true a century ago, IOPS members include diplomats, scientists, priests, entrepreneurs and important public figures.